Glossary Unit Economics

 Payback Period on CAC

-Payback period accounts for the amount of time it takes to recover the cost of acquiring a customer.
+The CAC payback period is the time required to recover the cost of acquiring a customer.

 A company spends money upfront to acquire a customer, and its payback period is the time it takes to recover that cost.